-Photios (Frank) Michalargias, CPA, CA, possesses over 20 years of senior management experience in both public and private industry; and is experienced in transition and growth management, strategic planning and the raising of debt and equity financing.
+Photios (Frank) Michalargias, CPA, CA, has been Chief Financial Officer of the Company since June 2005.
+He possesses over 20 years of senior management experience in both public and private industry; and is experienced in transition and growth management, strategic planning and the raising of debt and equity financing.
 From 2004 to mid-2005, he was Chief Financial Officer of AP Plasman Corporation, a tier one North American automotive parts supplier controlled by Schroder Ventures International.
-From 2002 through to mid-2004, he was Senior Finance Director for CFM Corporation, a public company listed on the TSX.
+From 2002 through to mid-2004, he was Senior

+Finance Director for CFM Corporation, a public company listed on the TSX.
 Mr. Michalargias' previous tenures include senior financial roles with Trailmobile Corporation, Huhtamaki Oyi and Unilever.
-He holds a Commerce and Economics degree from the University of Toronto and is a Chartered Accountant.
+He holds a Commerce and Economics degree from the University of Toronto and is a Chartered Professional Accountant, Chartered Accountant.
 Mr. Michalargias' business functions, as Chief Financial Officer, include financial administration; responsibility for accounting and financial statements; liaising with auditors, the financial community and shareholders; and coordination of expenses/tax activities of the Company.